AdebayoDare/Prediction-of-United-Kingdom-Road-Traffic-Accident/README.md

 Several models were built to predict the severity of accidents.
 Decision tree and logistic regression classifiers were trained, achieving high-performance judged by different performance metrics.
 To further improve these metrics, an ensemble or stacked model was necessary.
 After training gradient boost and random forest ensembles, approximate accuracies of 94% and 97% were achieved, respectively.
 The random forest ensemble exhibited the best model performance across all metrics, with 97% accuracy, while logistic regression had the lowest accuracy at 93%.

-The following steps where taking before training models on the data.
+The following steps where taking before training models on the data:

-#Feature Selection

-Select K-Best and chi-square libraries were used to select the best attributes in the dataset to increase model performance, while other attributes were dropped.
+FEATURE SELECTION: Select K-Best and chi-square libraries were used to select the best attributes in the dataset to increase model performance, while other attributes were dropped.

-#Data Scaling

-Due to the relatively high figures in some of the dataset, the minmaxscaler library was used to scale the data in the dataframe.
+DATA SCALING: Due to the relatively high figures in some of the dataset, the minmaxscaler library was used to scale the data in the dataframe.

-#Imbalance

-The imbalance issue in the dataset was addressed through the Synthetic Minority Over-Sampling Technique (SMOTE).
+IMBALANCE: The imbalance issue in the dataset was addressed through the Synthetic Minority Over-Sampling Technique (SMOTE).

 ## Recommendation